raito-io/raito-io.github.io/docs/guides/databricks_sync_with_cloud.md

 In this guide we'll walk you through an example of how to connect Raito Cloud to a Databricks data warehouse with the Raito CLI.
 We'll
 - make sure that Raito CLI is installed and available
-- log into Raito Cloud an create a data source
 - create a service principal in Databricks to use with the CLI
+- create a user in Raito Cloud for the CLI connection
+- create a new data source in Raito Cloud
 - configure the Raito CLI to connect to Raito Cloud and synchronize with the previously-created data source
 - run a first sync